 In every Yankee Swap I’ve participated in there are one or two gifts that everybody wants, and those items change hands several times in the course of the Swap.

 The activity around those gifts is particularly brisk during the Swap’s “tenth inning.”

 The Yankee Swap Is an Excellent Ice-breaker

 In groups of people who aren’t very familiar with each other, the Yankee Swap is a good way for folks to get to know one another.

 Especially after the Swap concludes, and bargaining with another person, for example, leads to a discussion of likes and dislikes.

 It’s here that many find common ground upon which to build continuing conversation and, perhaps, lasting friendships and even romantic relationships.

 My wife and I, who were strangers at the time, were volunteers with our local zoo’s support group.
 We each attended the organization’s Christmas Party, which featured a Yankee Swap.

-I drew Number 1 and, yes, although I had no particular interest in the gift she had swapped for, which she coveted by the way, I took it from her.
+I drew Number 1 and, yes, although I had no particular interest in the gift she had swapped for, which she coveted by the way, I took it from her when my opportunity came at the end of the swap.
 And the rest, as they say, is history.